 \subsection{Diffusion Models as Data Source}

 Diffusion models have recently emerged as a powerful source of synthetic data for visual recognition, particularly in data-scarce settings.~\cite{shipard2023diversity, he2022syntheticready} Prior work shows that diffusion-generated images can effectively supplement limited real data for classification tasks, leading to improved downstream performance when combined with standard training pipelines.
-Common practice involves prompting pretrained models with class names or captions, filtering low-quality samples, and mixing synthetic and real images during training.
-These findings have established diffusion-based augmentation as a practical and increasingly adopted component in modern learning pipelines.
+Common pipelines prompt a pretrained diffusion model with class captions, filter low quality samples, and mix synthetic and real images during training.
+These studies treat the diffusion model as part of the training pipeline and assume it is trustworthy.